-The Dooleys employed seven to 10 staff who worked inside their home and dozens of others who tended the grounds.
-The presence of competent, uniformed domestic workers signified James and Sallie Dooley’s social standing and affluence.
+The Dooleys employed seven to ten domestic workers within the Maymont residence and dozens as grounds workers.
 Domestic staff members ranged in age from late teens to mid-sixties; most were single but several were married with children, and women made up the majority of employees.
-Most Maymont staff members were African American from the greater Richmond area, although a handful had migrated from other states.
+Most were African American from the greater Richmond area, although a handful had migrated from other states.
 Census records indicate a high literacy rate among those workers listed.
-They ranged in age from late teens to mid-sixties; mostly single but several were married with children.
-Women made up the majority of employees.

 $100/month (1923 wages)

 This position was the most entrusted and highest-ranking household employee.
-He held keys to outer doors, storage cupboards and the wine cellar (he also unpacked crates, bottled wine from casks and decanted it for the table).
-Responsibilities included ensuring all ground-floor rooms were kept orderly and clean addition to ceremonial duties like answering the door.
-The butler or second butler would answer the telephone just as they did the doorbell.
-The cook and butler also placed calls to order the delivery of groceries and household supplies.
-He supervised the housemaid and second butler.
-He set the dining room table, placed linens, china, glass and silver.
-During meals, he served and directed other employees in the correct presentation and timely removal of each course.
-He was tasked with cleaning and maintaining the silver and table wear.
+The head butler safeguarded keys to outer doors, storage cupboards and the wine cellar (where he unpacked crates, bottled wine from casks and decanted it for the table).
+Responsibilities included ensuring that staff kept ground-floor rooms were kept orderly and clean in addition to ceremonial duties like answering the door and telephone.
+He supervised the housemaid and second butler and ordered groceries and household supplies.
+He set the dining room table, placing linens, china, glass and silver.
+During meals, he coordinated food arrival from the cook downstairs, served and directed other employees in the correct presentation and timely removal of each course.
+He was tasked with cleaning and maintaining the fine china and the silver and tableware.
 He prepared mealtime and after-dinner drinks and also attended Mrs. Dooley when she served tea.
-He was assisted by the second butler in all his duties.

 John Winston, 1900; Frank Alexander, 1910; Joseph A. Carter, Sr., 1912-1913; William J. Dilworth, 1919-1925